History of CBS: Conglomerate

-Prior to the 1960s, CBS's acquisitions, such as American Record Corporation and Hytron, had mostly related to its broadcasting business.
+In the mid-1950s CBS reorganized into various divisions, each with much autonomy.
+Prior to the 1960s, the company's acquisitions, such as American Record Corporation and Hytron, had mostly related to its broadcasting business.
 During the 1950s and early 1960s, CBS did operate a CBS-Columbia division, which manufactured phonographs, radios, and television sets; however, the company had problems with product quality, and CBS never achieved much success in that field.
 In 1955, CBS purchased animation studio Terrytoons from its founder Paul Terry, not only acquiring Terry's 25-year backlog of cartoons for the network, but continuing the studio's ongoing contract to provide theatrical cartoons for 20th Century Fox well into the 1960s.

 During the 1960s, CBS began an effort to diversify its portfolio and looked for suitable investments.
-Their acquisitions eventually led to a restructuring of the corporation into various operating groups and divisions.
 In 1965, CBS acquired electric guitar maker Fender from Leo Fender, who agreed to sell his company due to health problems.
 The purchase also included that of Rhodes electric pianos, which had already been acquired by Fender.
 The quality of the products manufactured by these acquired companies fell dramatically, resulting in the terms "pre-CBS" to refer to products of higher quality and "CBS" for mass-produced products of lower quality.

 In other diversification attempts, CBS would buy and later sell a variety of other properties.
 This included sports teams, especially the New York Yankees baseball club; book and magazine publishers, such as Fawcett Publications, which included Woman's Day, and Holt, Rinehart and Winston); map-makers and toy manufacturers like Gabriel Toys, Child Guidance, Wonder Products, Gym Dandy, and Ideal; X-Acto; and distributors of educational films and film strips, namely Bailey Films Inc. and Film Associates of California.
 CBS eventually merged the two film companies into a single company, BFA Educational Media.
 CBS also developed an early home video system called EVR (Electronic Video Recording), but was never able to launch it successfully.

-William Paley attempted to find the one person who could follow in his footsteps.
+Paley and Stanton fired Aubrey in 1965 after a successful but controversial career; among the reasons was Paley's reported fear that Aubrey would take over CBS if something were to happen to them.
+Paley attempted to find the one person who could follow in his footsteps.
 However, numerous successors-in-waiting came and went.
 By the mid-1980s, investor Laurence Tisch had begun to acquire substantial holdings in CBS.
 Eventually, he gained Paley's confidence and, with his support, took control of CBS in 1986.
 Tisch's primary interest was turning profits.
 When CBS faltered, underperforming units were given the ax.
 Among the first properties to be jettisoned was the Columbia Records group, which had been part of the company since 1938.
 In 1986, Tisch also shut down the CBS Technology Center in Stamford, Connecticut, which had started in New York City in the 1930s as CBS Laboratories and had evolved to become the company's technology research and development unit.